NaveenKaliannan/guide-to-good-software/BigData.md

 # Big Data
+Big Data is a Large data that are difficult to process with traditional tools.
+If one of the three criteria—Volume, Velocity, or Variety—becomes impossible to manage with traditional tools, data may be referred to as big data.

-Data is divided into three categories:
+Data is basically divided into three categories:
 ***********
 1. Structured (column field: **known**, column field data type: **known**) Example: Excel files or SQL databases
 2. Semi-structured (column field: **known**, column field data type: **unknown**) Example: CSV, JSON documents